Rosotics/Manual/[3] Halo - Installation and Setup/Quick Start (Reach Configuration Supplement).md

-# Quick Start Guide (Context for Reach Configurations)
+# Additional Context for Reach Configurations